How Much Does a Bathroom Renovation Cost in the UK?

 It can take a number of days to fit a bathroom, depending on it is size and how much work is being done.

-Bathroom Size
+Bathroom size

 Fortunately, there’s plenty of furniture to fit smaller bathrooms with compact baths as small as 1200mm x 700mm.
-A master bathroom, on the other hand, can easily take a roll stop freestanding bath.
+A master bathroom, on the other hand, can easily take a roll-stop freestanding bath.
 That’s because your average UK master bathroom is around 2.5m x 3m.

-The Quality of the Desired Finish
+The quality of the desired finish

 To get an expert finish it’s always better to hire a professional bathroom fitter.
 It is possible to attempt to fit your own bathroom DIY-style.
 But, unless you know what you’re doing it’s really not recommended.
 The plumbing alone can prove problematic.

-Plumbing System
+Plumbing system

-New Boiler
+New boiler

 You can pay anything from £800 up to £3,500 for a new boiler depending on the type and who is installing it for you.

-Bath Cost
+Bath cost

 You can expect to pay anything from £80 (for a basic acrylic bath) up to £3,000 for a luxury version.
-Your standard bath, that you will typically find in shops, measures 700 x 1700mm.
+Your standard bath, which you will typically find in shops, measures 700 x 1700mm.

-The overall cost of the bath depends on what material it is made from, it’s size and shape (a more unconventional shape will cost more).
+The overall cost of the bath depends on what material it is made from, its size and shape (a more unconventional shape will cost more).
 A roll top bath, for instance, can come in at around £400.
 Most baths are made of acrylic but it’s also possible to purchase steel baths (which tend to be slower to heat up and retain warmth) at around £120.
 Other bath materials include composite, stone, timber and cast iron.
 Expect to pay anything from £600 up to £3,000 in this case.

 It’s worth noting that when you purchase a bathroom suite, the bath is not included.

-Shower Cost
+Shower cost

 If you’re having a new shower fitted then the cost ranges from £50 for a basic electric model up to £2,000 and more for a power shower with high-end fittings.
 On average though the cost comes in at anything from £100 up to £500.